tianocore/tianocore.github.io/legalese.md

 ## Licenses

-The following licenses our used by our community:
+The following licenses are used by our community:

 * [BSD License]({{wiki}}/BSD License)
 * [NetBSD License]({{wiki}}/NetBSD License)